 It is even possible to damage three structures.
-The most common combination is the ACL, LCL and Meniscus, known as O’Donoghue’s Unhappy Triad.
+The most common triple combination is the ACL, LCL and Meniscus, known as O’Donoghue’s Unhappy Triad.

-Immediate treatment for a twisted knee follows PRICE principles:
+Immediate treatment for a twisted knee follows PRICE principles.

 If you have twisted your knee and are suffering from pain and/or swelling, follow these principles (find out more in the PRICE treatment section) and get checked out by your doctor.

 Early diagnosis of ligament and cartilage tears is vital to reduce to risk of ongoing problems, so do see your doctor as soon as possible after a twisted knee